 2. By the end, you will have a renewed pizzazz for making status updates.
 And one that contributes to the future success of your organization.

-Status updates are important tools.
-It’s likely that you are responsible for updating statuses in AchieveIt, or sadly, another system.
+Status updates are essential tools.
+You are likely responsible for updating statuses in AchieveIt or another system.
 This means that you, and only you, were chosen for your visibility and unique perspective.
+In AchieveIt, each plan item can have one responsible user who is the best person for the job.

 Further, your organization needs to understand progress on key initiatives.
-And your perspective is key to enabling the best possible strategic business decisions.
-As the individual assigned to update a plan item, your company needs your help to carry out a vital plan.
+And your perspective is vital in enabling the best possible strategic business decisions.
+As the individual assigned to update a plan item, your company needs your help to carry out a plan.
 Whether it’s a major initiative or a minor task, the organization continues on its path based on your contribution.

 At AchieveIt, we focus on automating strategy communication to every layer of an organization.
 From status updates to reports to dashboards.